 Only modifications to the interior are the additional gauges.

 The car is uneventful in its appearance.
 It’s an early Fiero and white.
 You would walk by it in any parking lot or car show and not give it a second note.
-It is very clean with a terrific paint job and some strange tires but nothing to make you stop.
+It is spotless with a terrific paint job and some strange tires, but nothing to make you stop.
 Even with the engine bay exposed you know something is different, maybe a turbo, but nothing spectacular.
 Start it up and it sounds like a strong little four banger.
-As they say the proof is in the details and Tony Allers has the details.
+As they say, the proof is in the details and Tony Allers has the details.

 Watch out Corvettes, this Fiero has the Smokey Yunick touch.

-There is way too much to this story to tell in even this extended coverage but I will try to give you an accurate overview as reported by Hot Rod in June of 1984 by C. J. Baker.
+There is way too much to this story to tell in even this extended coverage, but I will try to give you an accurate overview as reported by Hot Rod in June 1984 by C. J. Baker.

 This is the Homogenizer.